Azure/AppService/CONTRIBUTING.md

     bundle exec jekyll serve
     ```

-    The blog will now be running at <http://127.0.0.1:4000/AppService/>
+    The blog will be running at <http://127.0.0.1:4000/>

-> **VSCODE** If you are using VSCode to author blog post please install [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)
+> **VSCODE**: If you are using VSCode to author your blog post, please install [Markdown Linting extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint)

-## Authoring new posts
+## Authoring your post

 1. Create a new branch for your article(s).
-    1. If you are not comfortable on the command line, check out [GitHub Desktop](https://desktop.github.com/)!
+    - If you are not comfortable on the command line, download [GitHub Desktop](https://desktop.github.com/).

-1. All posts go under the `_posts` directory with the following file name format: `YYYY-MM-DD-Your Article Title.md`
+1. Create a markdown file under the `_posts` directory with the following file name format: `YYYY-MM-DD-Your Article Title.md`
-    - All new posts should be in Markdown format.
-(Only  migrated posts are in html.

 1. Add the following to the top of your posts:

     ```yaml
     ---
+    title: "Title should be the same (or similar to) your filename"
+    author: "Your Name"
-    layout: post
+    layout: single
-    title:  "<Insert your post title>"
-    author: "<insert your name>"
-    tags: <space-delimited tags>
+    tags:
+        - example
+        - multiple words
+        - no more than 3 tags
     ---
     ```

     The `tags` section is optional.

-1. At the end of your post, invite readers to post questions on the [MSDN Forums](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=windowsazurewebsitespreview).
-Please provide a hyperlink to the forums.

 1. Now you can author your markdown-formatted post.
-When you save the file, the local server will update the file in the browser.
+When you save the file, the local server will update the file in the browser (~30 second lag time).

-1. For Markdown syntax, please see the [Markdown cheat-sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+    - For Markdown syntax, please see the [Markdown cheat-sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

-1. For Jekyll-related formatting, please see these [Jekyll Docs](https://jekyllrb.com/docs/posts/).
+    - For Jekyll-related formatting, please see these [Jekyll Docs](https://jekyllrb.com/docs/posts/).
+    - Our blog uses the popular [Minimal Mistakes](https://github.com/mmistakes) theme.
+If you would like to do advanced markup for your post, please see the theme [configuration guide](https://mmistakes.github.io/minimal-mistakes/docs/posts/).

 ## Digital Content

 To add images, GIFs, or other digital content to your post...

-1. Add the content file under the `/media/YEAR/MONTH/` directory.
+1. Add the file under the `/media/YEAR/MONTH/` directory.
-    - Where `YEAR` is the current year.
-If the directory does not yet exist, please create one.
-    - Where `MONTH` is the current year.
-If the directory does not yet exist, please create one.
+    - Where `YEAR` and `MONTH` are the current year and month.
+If the directory for the year or month does not yet exist, please create one.
 1. Once the file is added, you can link to the file in your markdown using the path:

     ```text